Certain rules follow when creating segments that can minimize false positives, missing segments, inaccurate matches, and

 Certain segments are just so complex - composed of so many tight twists and turns - that we are unable to give completely accurate results.
 This is sometimes evident on cyclocross courses, tightly-packed trail networks, etc. This is exacerbated by the fact that segments like this are most often found off-road - with tree cover frequently negatively affecting the quality of both the segment and the activity GPS signal.
 Once again, there, unfortunately, isn't a real solution to this problem other than to use the best available GPS data, and whenever possible follow the other guidelines described here.

-Any time your route takes you through a tunnel of any significant length - as are common in mountainous areas - your GPS signal will be lost, and it is very likely that the distance you travel while without a GPS signal will be long enough to trigger our 'Gap Threshold.'
+Any time your route takes you through a tunnel of any significant length - as are common in mountainous areas - your GPS signal will be lost, and the distance you travel while without a GPS signal will likely be long enough to trigger our 'Gap Threshold.'
 This means that segments that incorporate tunnels will be unlikely to produce accurate matches to your activities.
-Unfortunately there isn't a great workaround for this - the best solution is to simply avoid creating segments that include tunnels longer than around 500 meters.
+Unfortunately, there isn't a great workaround for this - the best solution is to simply avoid creating segments that include tunnels longer than 500 meters.

 Other Things to Keep in Mind

 Use good quality data!

 Quality GPS data is key to accurate segment recognition.
-Since we use the GPS data from your activity to create segments, it's crucial that segments are created from activities with high quality GPS data - and that, whenever possible, are recorded on a high quality GPS device.
-Not all GPS devices are created equal but even for the most accurate devices, trees, tall buildings, and even clouds can wreak havoc on GPS signal.
+Since we use the GPS data from your activity to create segments, it's crucial that segments are created from activities with high-quality GPS data - and that, whenever possible, are recorded on a high-quality GPS device.
+Not all GPS devices are created equal but even for the most accurate devices, trees, tall buildings, and even clouds can wreak havoc on GPS signals.
 Look closely at your activity before choosing it as the basis from which you create your segment; if the GPS data looks jumpy or doesn't follow your route closely, try using another activity.